 In 2006 UC Santa Cruz hired Michael Mateas to join the Computer Science Department.
 Mateas’ research focuses on the artificial intelligence aspects of computer games, specifically how to make non-player characters more interactive and expressive.
 This research holds the promise of improving the interactivity of stories within computer games, and of making the computer controlled characters much more interesting, and adaptive.
 As the benefits of improved graphics capabilities plateau, improved AI will be the avenue for enhanced gameplay.
 Mateas’ game Façade (free download at www.interactivestory.net) won the Grand Jury Prize at the Slamdance Independent Games Festival in 2006, and has been featured in the New York Times, Economist, and Newsweek.

 In 2008, Noah Wardrip-Fruin joined the Computer Science faculty.
 Prof. Wardrip-Fruin is the editor of three widely read collections of essays, New Media Reader, First Person, and Second Person (all MIT Press).
 Two new volumes are expected later in 2009, Third Person, and Expressive Processing: Digital Fictions, Computer Games, and Software Studies.

-Associate Professor Jim Whitehead led the development of the Computer Game Design major, and in 2009 was the general chair of the Foundations of Digital Games research conference.
+Professor Jim Whitehead led the development of the Computer Game Design major, and in 2009 was the general chair of the Foundations of Digital Games research conference.
 He performs research on automatic generation of levels for 2D platform games.
-In July 2009, Arnav Jhala will begin as an Assistant Professor at UC Santa Cruz.
-His research interests include artificial intelligence techniques for automatic camera placement in 3D scenes.
+Arnav Jhala is a Professor at UC Santa Cruz with research interests in artificial intelligence techniques for automatic camera placement in 3D scenes.